4 Tips B2B PR Pros Can Learn from Their B2C Counterparts

 Obviously, it can be easier for B2C organizations to uncover their real people angle, but if it was always easy to generate great media coverage we would be out of a job.
 Every organization has a story to tell and it’s our responsibility to find the best stories through client and industry research as well as brainstorming ideas.
 Some stories will be home runs, some will be singles, but the publicity hound in me wants them all.

 Not every B2B story will have a strong human angle, but we will be more successful with media outreach if we can find ways to incorporate real people, such as a customer or end user.
-Learn from successful B2C companies like Starbucks, which recognizes with this type of story that there’s more to life that a mocha latte.
+Learn from successful B2C companies like Starbucks, which recognizes there’s more to life that a mocha latte.

 2. Where is Your Audience?